I've spent half a century writing for radio and print (mostly print). I hope to still be tapping the keys as I take my last breath.

 So, this appears to leave some wiggle room for captains such as Avranas and Schettino.

-- Even though a Greek board of inquiry determined that Capt.
-Yiannis Avranas was negligent in the sinking of the Oceanos, his employer, Epirotiki Lines, gave him another command.
+- Even though a Greek board of inquiry determined that Captain Yiannis Avranas was negligent in the sinking of the Oceanos, his employer, Epirotiki Lines, gave him another command.

 - Epirotiki Lines now has four vessels operating under the name Royal Olympia Cruise Lines.